fleetingclarity/boomslang/README.md

 # Boomslang: Amazon Q CLI Standards Manager

 Boomslang is a template repository that organizations can fork and customize to distribute their Amazon Q Developer CLI standards.
-It provides a simple way to define custom context rules and distribute them via a lightweight install script.
+It provides a simple way to define custom context profiles and distribute them via a lightweight install script.

 ## Quick Start